Saturday, December 29, 2012

 Like Magnets, Our Mind Has Energy

 Some notes (in point form) I took of Zen Master Dae Bong's teachings at the Kreta Ayer People's Theatre on 30 September 2012 in Singapore in conjunction with the inaugural ceremony of Kwan Yin Chan Ling, Singapore.
-I have lighted edited it to make the notes taken clearer.
+I have lightly edited it to make the notes taken clearer.
 All mistakes are mine:-

 _____________________________________________________